Inflation is a silent killer. With the rapid rise in inflation over the last two years, I bonds became an attractive, safe investment.

 Are I Bonds A Good Investment?

 I bonds are a great place to store your emergency funds.
-Usually, the interest rate is not high, but due to the rampant inflation, the I Bonds are offering a great rate.
+Usually, the interest rate is generally low, but the I Bonds currently offer a significant rate due to rampant inflation.

 I bonds are low-risk, and the best time to buy I bonds is when interest rates in the economy start rising.
 Investors should keep an eye on inflation and adjust their bond purchases accordingly.